Email Print

 • 1 Stick of Salted Butter + 3 Tablespoons

-• 1 Handful of Fresh Thyme, I used Lemon Thyme from my garden
+• 1 Handful of Fresh Thyme

 • 1 Handful of Fresh Parsley

-• 1 Package of Chateau Potato Dumplings, Large
+• 1 Package of Chateau Potato Dumplings

 • Good Quality Parmesan